Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool searches for managed assets in SentinelOne using REST API filters.
-Distinguishes from sibling list_inventory_items by noting surface-specific filtering is done by that tool.
+The description clearly states the tool searches for managed assets in SentinelOne using REST API filters.
+It specifies the resource type (managed assets) and distinguishes from sibling tool list_inventory_items by noting the latter supports surface-specific filtering.
+The verb 'Search' and the target domain 'inventory items' are unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.